Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Experimental Results

-To assess the effectiveness of outlier detection against \textsc{PromptMIA}, we frame adversarial key detection as an unsupervised anomaly-detection task over the global prompt pool.
+To evaluate outlier detection methods against \textsc{PromptMIA}, we frame adversarial key detection as an unsupervised anomaly-detection task over the global prompt pool.
 For each input $x\in\mathcal{D}$, we flip $\tilde{b}\sim\mathrm{Bernoulli}(1/2)$: if $\tilde{b}=1$, $N$ adversarial keys are injected into the pool $\tilde{\mathcal{K}}$; otherwise, the pool remains unmodified (clean control).
-We then apply \texttt{IsolationForest}, \texttt{LocalOutlierFactor}, \texttt{OneClassSVM}, \texttt{SGDOneClassSVM}, and \texttt{EllipticEnvelope} to score keys, labeling injected ones as positives.
-Precision and Recall are computed using ground truth and averaged across all datasets and models (detailed results in App.~\ref{appx:outlier}).
+We then apply IsolationForest, LocalOutlierFactor, OneClassSVM and EllipticEnvelope to score each key, where keys identified as outliers are considered adversarial.
+Results are averaged across all datasets and models (detailed results in App.~\ref{appx:outlier}).

-Table \ref{tab:outlier}, Figure \ref{fig:outlier} and Figure \ref{fig:outlierbenign} show that naively applying anomaly detection is ineffective as a defense against PromptMIA.
+Table \ref{tab:outlier} shows that naively applying anomaly detection is ineffective against PromptMIA.
 While IsolationForest achieves high recall, it does so by broadly flagging almost all benign keys as adversarial.
 LocalOutlierFactor and EllipticEnvelope detected almost none of the injected adversarial keys.
 OneClassSVM achieves moderate recall but also suffers from a high false positive rate.
 These findings highlight the ineffectiveness of traditional outlier detection methods against \textsc{PromptMIA}.
+Figures \ref{fig:outlier} and \ref{fig:outlierbenign} provide visualization of outlier detection methods against \textsc{PromptMIA}.